hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <p></p>
 ## News and Announcements

+  * **2021-07-16** -
+    * PMLR will host a HEAR special issue, submission deadline January 31st, 2022.
+    * Some clarifications to the NSynth task are added.
   * **2021-06-29** -
     * All three [open tasks](#open-tasks) have been announced.
     * The API has been simplified and clarified.
 For a detailed set